michigan's first certified passive house

-Here we share some observations about and snapshots of the Passive House we had built in Michigan.
+Here we share some observations about and snapshots of the Passive House we had built in Oakland County, Michigan.
 All photographs were taken by us unless otherwise noted.

 —Maura and Kurt Jung